Entries

 - 10 May 1701: Most Leeds corporation members and functionaries are ordered to dress appropriately

-- 20 June 1681: A Leeds court discusses the kidnapping by Barbary pirates of the son of Alderman Foxcroft
+- 20 June 1681: A Leeds court hears of the enslavement by North African pirates of the son of Alderman Foxcroft

 - 5 August 1685: John Thompson, an ex-excommunicant, is abandoned in Leeds parish churchyard